Clare Smyth

 In 2017, Smyth opened her first restaurant, Core, in London.
 It was awarded three Michelin stars in the 2021 Michelin Guide, which made her the first Northern Irish woman to have a restaurant awarded three Michelin stars.
 Her second restaurant, Oncore, opened in Sydney in 2021.
+With Oncore gaining Three Hats honour in 2022, Smyth became the first ever female chef and second overall to gain three Michelin Stars and become a Three-Hatted Chef.
+The news was also mentioned when she was a guest judge in Season 15 of MasterChef Australia.

 Early life

 Smyth grew up on a farm in County Antrim.
-She is the youngest of three children, of her father William, a farmer, and mother Doreen, who worked as a waitress at a local restaurant.
+She is the youngest of three children of her father William, a farmer, and mother Doreen, who worked as a waitress at a local restaurant.

 At the age of fifteen, Smyth held a job over a holiday period at a local restaurant, inspiring her to become a chef.
 She left school at sixteen to study catering at Highbury College in Portsmouth, Hampshire.

 Culinary career

 While at culinary college, Smyth served an apprenticeship at Grayshott Hall, Surrey.
 She left that post to work full-time at Terence Conran's restaurant at Michelin House, London.
 She followed this with a six-month period in Australia working for a catering company, and on her return to the UK she staged at a variety of restaurants including The Waterside Inn and Gidleigh Park.
 She worked at the restaurant of the St Enodoc Hotel in Rock, Cornwall, first as sous chef and then as head chef.
 While there, she won the title of Young Cornish Fish Chef of the Year.

 In 2002, Gordon Ramsay offered Smyth a post at Restaurant Gordon Ramsay.

 In 2007, she was announced as the new head chef of Restaurant Gordon Ramsay, becoming the first female chef in the United Kingdom to run a restaurant with three Michelin stars.
 Of the 121 British Michelin-starred restaurants at the time of her appointment, only seven had female head chefs.
 She had left Ramsay's restaurant to work for a year and a half in Alain Ducasse's Le Louis XV restaurant in Monaco, before returning once more to the UK to run the Chelsea-based restaurant.
 She took over from Simone Zanoni, who was heading to Versailles to open a new Gordon Ramsay restaurant.

 In 2013, Smyth was named the Good Food Guide's 'National Chef of the Year'.
 Smyth was appointed Member of the Order of the British Empire (MBE) in the 2013 Birthday Honours for services to the hospitality industry.

 Smyth was awarded a perfect ten score by the Good Food Guide of the UK's 2015.

 She won the Chef Award at the 2016 The Catey Awards, previously won by her mentor Gordon Ramsay in 2000.